Sergei-Kichigin/s21_math/src/README.txt

 2.9999999999999996

-sum: problem with calculation of EXP due to the fact that the ROW grows from bottom to the number.
+sum: problem with calculation of EXP due to the fact that the ROW grows from bottom to the number. sol?: make 2 functions for big and small number - small numbers work with constan, not ROW

 ** BUG log:
 0.1 0.5